The pre-1834 operation of the poor law and workhouses in the City of London is described in two separate pages on:

 Initially, the East London Union appears to have made use of the existing workhouse buildings at 128 Aldersgate Street (parish of St Boltolph, Aldersgate) and at Dunning's Alley, Bishopsgate Street (parish of St Botolph, Bishopsgate).
 In 1849, the Aldgersgate Street workhouse could house 210 inmates and the Bishopsgate Street premises 396 inmates.

-In 1852, the union erected a new workhouse on a six-acre site to the south of Clifden Road at Homerton.
+In November 1853, the foundation stone was laid for a new workhouse on a six-acre site to the south of Clifden Road at Homerton.
+The building, which could accommodate 836 inmates, was opened at Christams 1855.
 A porter's lodge, with casual wards to its rear, lay at the south-east of the buildings.
 The main building had a T-shaped layout with its entrance at the eastern side.
 Administrative offices and the Master's quarters were placed at the centre of the block, male accommodation in the southern wing, and female in the north.
 A dining-hall with chapel above lay to the rear.
 An insane ward and infirmary were located in a separate block to the north of the workhouse.
-On the female side, a nursery and laundry block lay towards the eastern side of the site.
+On the female side, a nursery and laundry block lay towards the western side of the site.
 The workhouse location and layout are shown on the 1870 map below.

 East London Union was wound up in 1869 with its constituent parishes being transferred to the City of London Union.
 The workhouse at Homerton continued in operation with new receiving wards being added in 1878.

 In 1908, the City of London Union decided to concentrate their facilities at Homerton.
 The existing Homerton workhouse was substantially enlarged and extended with the addition of a new administrative block, nurses' home and 320-bed infirmary.
 Records from this date on tend to refer to the site as Lower Clapton rather than as Homerton.